All Episodes

 Well, it is.

-Uh he's certainly a very, very small group of genuine change agents, and he has a remarkable ability to sense where the American people are.
+And he has a remarkable ability to sense where the American people are.

-I mean, you could not place yourself anywhere that has a greater natural affinity for Americans than to be having French fries at McDonald's.
+I mean, you could not place yourself anywhere that has a greater natural affinity for Americans than to be having french fries at McDonald's.

 And it's just typical of his ability to sense the country.

-You know, um your book makes a great point when it it says that Trump assembled a massive coalition of Americans from all backgrounds who were tired of being told what to do, what to say, what to believe.
+You know, your book makes a great point when it says that Trump assembled a massive coalition of Americans from all backgrounds who were tired of being told what to do, what to say, what to believe.

 And he made historic inroads with voter groups that traditionally don't vote Republican.

-I think first of all, he was a construction real estate guy, not a finance real estate guy.
+I think, first of all, he was a construction real estate guy, not a finance real estate guy.

-So he was out there on the street talking to the folks who were building the buildings or who who were developing the golf courses.
+So he was out there on the street talking to the folks who were building the buildings or who were developing the golf courses.

-I mean, Trump's ability to hang out with people, listen to them be pleasant with them is just amazing.
+I mean, Trump's ability to hang out with people, listen to them, be pleasant with them is just amazing.

-It's amazing to watch.
+It's just amazing to watch.

 So he has this instinct.

-And I always used to tell reporters in Washington that if the apprentice had come on PBS right after Downton Abbey, they would have understood uh how really good Trump was at doing this.
+And I always used to tell reporters in Washington that if the apprentice had come on PBS right after Downton Abbey, they would have understood how really good Trump was at doing this.

 Yeah.